LGBTQ rights in Georgia (country): Social attitudes

 In October 2007, one of the contestants on the reality TV show Bar-4 outed himself on public television.
 After reportedly receiving a call from the head of the Georgian Orthodox Church Ilia II of Georgia, the Georgian President allegedly pressured the producers of the show into evicting the gay participant from the TV program.

 According to a 2009 social attitude questionnaire, homosexuals were named as one of the most disliked groups in society – with most respondents preferring an alcoholic rather than homosexual colleague at work.
 According to the same questionnaires, an estimated 91.5 percent of Georgians thought that homosexuality is "never acceptable".

 A 2016 opinion poll identified that negative attitudes towards LGBTI people were still dominant in Georgia.
 Respondents expressed more negative attitudes towards bisexual and gender non-conforming men than bisexual and gender non-conforming women.
 Attitudes towards lesbians and gay persons were equally negative.
 The study showed that adverse attitudes towards lesbian and gay people had various predictors.
 Biphobic attitudes in Georgian society were stronger than homophobic sentiment.
 The higher level of biphobia was determined by bisexuality being perceived as a "fluid, unstable orientation".
 In terms of transphobia, sex constitutes a significant predictor: men were more inclined to express negative attitudes towards transgender and gender non-conforming persons than women.
-Negative attitudes towards select groups varied by village/town/capital, gender, age, level of contact/acquaintance with the LGBT community, and level of knowledge about homosexuality.
+Negative attitudes towards select groups varied by village/town/capital, gender, age, level of contact/acquaintance with the LGBTQ community, and level of knowledge about homosexuality.
 Homo/bi/transphobic attitudes were largely determined by respondents' perceptions of traditional gender roles, and the level of right-wing authoritarianism and religious fundamentalism (the degree of influence evidently varies among individual groups).
-Respondents ranking high on the right-wing authoritarianism and religious fundamentalism scales far more frequently exhibited negative attitudes towards LGBT community members.
+Respondents ranking high on the right-wing authoritarianism and religious fundamentalism scales far more frequently exhibited negative attitudes towards LGBTQ community members.
 The more rigid the respondents' understanding of traditional gender roles, the higher they rank on the homophobia, biphobia and transphobia scales.

 A 2016 Pew Research Center poll found that 90% of Georgians believed homosexuality is “morally wrong”, with only prostitution being more unacceptable.